Be part of the beginning

-Ongoing discounts on bills, essentials, and things you’re already paying for.
+Access member-only discounts on bills, essentials and things you're already be paying for.

-The longer you stay, the more tickets you accumulate into the prize draws.
+The longer you stay, the more entries you accumulate into the prize draws.
 No extra effort required.

 "Love the concept.
 Signed up immediately.
 Let's restore some land!"